Radames Pera

-Radames Pera (born September 14, 1960) is an American actor best known for his role as "Grasshopper," the student Kwai Chang Caine in the 1972–1975 television series Kung Fu.
+Radames Pera (born September 14, 1960) is an American actor best known for his role as "Grasshopper", the student Kwai Chang Caine in the 1972 to 1975 television series Kung Fu.

 Early life and acting career

-Pera was born in New York City, the son of actress Lisa Pera.
-His mother moved to Hollywood in 1963 so that she could pursue an acting career.
+Pera was born in New York City, the son of actress Lisa Pera and Spin Art's inventor, Eugene R. Pera.
+The couple split shortly after moving to Hollywood with their son in 1963.
+Over the next five years Lisa reached some notable success as an actor in film and network TV.